gumstix/yocto-manifest/README.md

 ***
 **Note**
-If you already have a Yocto setup and want only the Gumstix BSP layer, use the meta-gumstix-bsp repository found here: git://github.com/ashcharles/meta-gumstix-bsp.git.
+If you already have a Yocto setup and want only the Gumstix BSP layer, use the meta-gumstix repository found here: git://github.com/gumstix/meta-gumstix.git.
 ***

-Yocto allows the creation of custom linux distributions for embedded systems including Gumstix-based systems.
+Yocto allows the creation of custom Linux distributions for embedded systems including Gumstix-based systems.
 It is a collection of git repositories known as **layers** each of which provides **recipes** to build software packages as well as configuration information.